francelwebdev/francelwebdev/README.md

 I am Francel AMAMOO, self-taught full stack web developer.
 I am mostly using Ruby on Rails to create a GraphQL API or REST API as the back end for a VueJS front end application (SPA + PWA).

-As the Ruby language and Ruby on Rails are not popular here in Benin, I am still learning and using them for my personal projects and I am also learning NodeJS, TypeScript and the Express and FoalTS framework which I can use both in client side and server side.
+As the Ruby language and Ruby on Rails are not popular here in Bénin, I am still learning and using them for my personal projects and I am also learning NodeJS, TypeScript and the Express and FoalTS framework which I can use both in client side and server side.
 I am also learning to build a mobile application with the Ionic and Quasar framework.

 I like to use the tools that allow me to build things very quickly or at least functional prototypes very quickly. i like tools that let me do more by write less.